1500 Shenandoah Road

 The Society thanks these and other long-time members who persevered over time to lead us to an organization full of energy and populated by very talented individuals.

-Instructor: Linda MacLachlan Purpose of the workshop is to learn how to use the FamilySearch.org website more effectively.
+Instructor: Linda MacLachlan Purpose of the workshop is to learn how to post information onto family trees on the FamilySearch.org website.
 The class will be taught in room 214, the MVGS Research Center.
-The class is limited to 12 folks.
-There are ...
+The class is limited to 12 ...

 Moderator: Bob Dunfield No SIG Meeting - Summer Break